ied206/Joveler.Compression/Joveler.Compression.ZLib/USAGE.md

 `ZLibStream` is the class that processes a data format conforming to [RFC 1950](https://www.ietf.org/rfc/rfc1950.txt).

+The zlib data format has its simple header and adler32 footer.

-It has the same usage as `DeflateStream`.
+It has an interface same as `DeflateStream`.

 ## GZipStream

 `GZipStream` is the class that processes a data format conforming to [RFC 1952](https://www.ietf.org/rfc/rfc1952.txt).

+Use this stream to handle `.gz` files.

-It has the same usage as `DeflateStream`.
+It has an interface same as `DeflateStream`.

 ## Adler32Checksum